Still D.R.E. the theory behind hip hop history

-So we all know the instantly recognisable arpeggiated chords from Dr. Dre’s iconic Hip Hop classic Still D.R.E — but what is the actual music theory that underpins this catchy slice of hip-hop history?
+We all know the instantly recognisable arpeggiated chords from Dr. Dre’s iconic Hip Hop classic Still D.R.E. — but here we're going to break down the music theory that underpins this catchy slice of hip-hop history & show you how to play the song.

-Initially these chords might seem kind of strange.
+Initially the chords might seem kind of strange.
 The first is C-E-A, followed by B-E-A, and then B-E-G.

 Each chord only changes a single note from the previous one, making for a delightfully simple, yet very effective little progression.